 PeaceHealth, with hospitals in Oregon, Washington and Alaska, said the cuts were “across multiple locations.”
 An individual familiar with the cuts told The Lund Report the reductions were in operations and in technology support.
 About 20 of the cuts were in computer applications and technology support at the Vancouver shared services center and elsewhere, according to a PeaceHealth memo to staff reviewed by The Lund Report.

-“The rationale behind this decision is as follows: The (technology) teams were build with a focus on the implementation of new applications and operations to support the organization’s business goals.
+“The rationale behind this decision is as follows: The (technology) teams were built with a focus on the implementation of new applications and operations to support the organization’s business goals.
 Today, our focus shifts to leveraging these IT investments, which requires different skills and staffing models.
 With improved technology and caregiver fluency, our intention is to provide exceptional customer service in operationally efficient ways,” the memo said.

 The system has 10 hospitals and an expansive network of clinics.
 On its website, PeaceHealth’s human resources department shows 56 job openings at locations throughout the system.